Written by Jessica Jordan

 - Upon arrival, scan the area from a baby/toddler’s perspective.
 Be on the lookout for pets/pet food, sockets, wires, sharp table edges, stairs, and other dangerous areas.

-- Car Seat: Ensure infant car seats and convertible car seats are properly installed before a long car trip.
+- Car Seat: Ensure any infant car seat or convertible car seat is properly installed before a long car trip.
 If traveling by plane, children over 40 lbs can use the aircraft seatbelt.
 However, according to HealthyChildren.org, “A child is best protected when properly restrained in a car safety seat appropriate for the age, weight and height of the child.
 The car safety seat should have a label noting that it is FAA-approved.
 Belt-positioning booster seats cannot be used on airplanes, but they can be checked as luggage (usually without baggage fees) for use in rental cars and taxis.”

 - Sun Screen or Shades: Long-distance car travel can be hazardous for baby’s skin.
 “The sun’s ultraviolet A (UVA) radiation can penetrate glass.”
 It can also penetrate most clothing unless it specifically claims a UV protection value.
 Parents should protect baby’s head with a hat, and apply safe kids sun screen or a UV blocking window screen.
 “The US Food and Drug Administration and The Skin Cancer Foundation recommend using sunscreen only on children older than six months.
 The American Academy of Pediatrics, on the other hand, suggests applying sunscreen to small areas of exposed skin in infants younger than six months old if appropriate clothing and shade are not available” (SkinCancer.org)